 Why shouldn’t you use Ecosia?
 2 reason

-1. Less accurate search results than in Google
+1. Different search results than in Google

 2. Ecosia shows ads